AdobeDocs/experience-platform.en/help/landing/home.md

 >[!NOTE]
 >
->Beginning May 7, 2020, Adobe is rolling out a new user experience for Adobe Experience Platform.
-This experience includes a new Help menu, which displays links to featured articles and recommends context-relevant documentation.
+>Beginning in May, 2020, Adobe is rolling out an updated shell for Adobe Experience Platform.
+This includes a new Help menu, which displays links to featured articles and recommends context-relevant documentation.
+This menu also provides the ability to give feedback about the documentation and file support tickets.
+From time to time, you might receive a survey for additional feedback.
 >
 >This roll-out is gradual, so you might not see the changes immediately.
 When the experience is implemented for you, you will automatically be redirected to the new experience.
-However, you can view the experience at any time by going to [https://experience.adobe.com/](https://experience.adobe.com/).
+You can view the experience at any time by going to [https://experience.adobe.com/](https://experience.adobe.com/).

 ## Experience Platform tutorials